miickel/gulp-angular-templatecache/README.md

 #### moduleSystem {string}

 > Wrap the templateCache in a module system.
-Currently supported systems: `RequireJS`, `Browserify`.
+Currently supported systems: `RequireJS`, `Browserify` and `IIFE` (Immediately-Invoked Function Expression).

 #### templateHeader {string} [templateHeader=see below]